apache/kylin/website/_docs15/install/advance_settings.md

 #### Use LZO compression

 Compression settings only take effect after restarting Kylin server instance (by `./kylin.sh start` and `./kylin.sh stop`).
-To use LZO for compressing MR jobs you need to modify $KYLIN_HOME/conf/kylin_job_conf.xml by replacing configuration entries related to compression from org.apache.hadoop.io.compress.SnappyCodec to com.hadoop.compression.lzo.
+To use LZO for compressing MR jobs you need to modify $KYLIN_HOME/conf/kylin_job_conf.xml by replacing compression configuration entries to com.hadoop.compression.lzo.
 You can refer to other documents for details: http://xiaming.me/posts/2014/05/03/enable-lzo-compression-on-hadoop-pig-and-spark.
-To use LZO for compressing hbase tables you need to open $KYLIN_HOME/conf/kylin.properties, change kylin.hbase.default.compression.codec=snappy to kylin.hbase.default.compression.codec=lzo.
+To use LZO for compressing HBase tables you need to open $KYLIN_HOME/conf/kylin.properties, change kylin.hbase.default.compression.codec=lzo.

 ## Enable LDAP or SSO authentication